Ted's Bridge World Dante's Infernal

 "An illegal convention that is widely used?" you ask.
 "How could that be?"
 For the answer, you need look no further than the everyday goings-on at Dante's Infernal.

-Whereas many of the offenders have no illicit intent, neither have they demonstrated a willingness to make any adjustments or even to acknowledge the impropriety of their actions.
-Yet a correction is simple: under "Defensive Carding", check the "Except" box, and enter something such as "first discard is in preferred suit".
+Whereas many of the offenders have no illicit intent, neither have they ever demonstrated to me a willingness to make any adjustments or even acknowledge the impropriety of their actions; yet a correction is simple. under "Defensive Carding", check the "Except" box, and enter something such as "first discard is in preferred suit".
 Be prepared to explain the method accurately — that is, with no misguided reference to "Standard".

 I estimate that more than half the players at Dante's Infernal employ this undisclosed and illegal method.
 Are you one of them?